 Campus Climate Survey

-Launched on Monday, Jan 22, 2019 the All Campus Climate Survey, which aims to learn about our community’s perspectives and experiences related to diversity and inclusion.
+Launched on Monday, Jan 22, 2019 the All-Campus Climate Survey, which aimed to learn about our community’s perspectives and experiences related to diversity and inclusion.
 The data collected is being used to understand the present climate and to inform current and future decisions about supporting a diverse, inclusive and vibrant CCU campus community.

 Frequently Asked Questions

 When did the survey open and who participated?